 - Food Utilization

-Peace Corps Ghana's programs of Health, Water & Sanitation (H/WS), Environment, and Small Enterprise Development (SED) are mutually supportive and strengthen the Food Security chain in Ghana.
+Peace Corps Ghana's programs of health, education and agriculture are mutually supportive and strengthen the Food Security chain in Ghana.
 Currently, PCVs work to ensure food security in all 10 regions of Ghana.

-Our Environment and SED Volunteers work tirelessly to ensure that food is made accessible throughout Ghana.
+Our Agriculture Volunteers work tirelessly to ensure that food is made accessible throughout Ghana.
 They help process raw materials, store harvested crops, and package and market food and animal products so that the products get to market.
 They strengthen agribusiness ventures and improve internal and external links between food producers and viable markets.
-Through income generation activities, SED Volunteers also help individuals and communities to purchase food and feed families.
+Through income generation activities, agriculture volunteers also help individuals and communities to purchase food and feed families.